2022 Maguindanao division plebiscite

-The Maguindanao division plebiscite was held in the province of Maguindanao, Philippines, on September 17, 2022, more than four months after the May 9 national and local elections, after having been postponed from its planned plebiscite in or before August 2021.
-As required by Republic Act No. 11550, it was conducted to seek the consent of the residents of Maguindanao on the proposal to divide the province into two separate provinces that will henceforth be named Maguindanao del Norte and Maguindanao del Sur.
+The Maguindanao division plebiscite was held in the province of Maguindanao, Philippines, on September 17, 2022, more than four months after the May 9 national and local elections, following its postponement from its originally scheduled date in or before August 2021.
+As required by Republic Act No. 11550, it was conducted to seek the consent of the residents of Maguindanao to divide the province into two separate provinces, Maguindanao del Norte and Maguindanao del Sur.

-The proposal was overwhelmingly accepted (99%) by the electorate and declared official on September 18, 2022, paving the way for the division of the province.
+The proposal was approved by 99% of voters and officially took effect on September 18, 2022, paving the way for the division of the province.